Network-Level Prompt and Trait Leakage in Local Research Agents: Attack Methodology

 \subsection{Domain Trace Collection}

-To understand how different prompts yield distinct browsing behavior, we collect domain-level metadata from agents via Playwright logs or built-in system logs, yielding a trace $t=\langle(d_k,u_k,s_k)\rangle_{k=1}^{L}$ for each prompt $p$, where $(d_k,u_k,s_k)$ capture the ordered sequence of accessed domains, timestamps (at millisecond-level precision), and payload size in bytes, corresponding to the life cycle of a single user prompt.
-This captures whether the agent revisits the same domains or explores diverse sources, the features that adversaries could exploit.
+To characterize how different prompts induce distinct browsing behavior, we collect domain-level metadata from agents via Playwright or built-in system logs.
+For each prompt $p$, this yields a trace $t=\langle(d_k,u_k,s_k)\rangle_{k=1}^{L}$, where $d_k$ denotes accessed domain, $u_k$ timestamp, and $s_k$ payload size.
+The ordered trace captures whether an agent revisits the same domains or explores the set of sources during a single prompt execution.
 Although TLS application data does not expose full URLs or domain names directly, domain attribution remains feasible through DNS queries, SNI fields in TLS handshakes, or correlated DNS/HTTPS timing, all of which are observable to ISPs or other on-path entities.
 This matches realistic adversarial capabilities today, though we note that CDN consolidation or future deployment of DoH/DoT/ECH could reduce visibility.

 \paragraphbe{Noise Filtering.} A passive adversary observes all outbound requests, including primary domains, embedded resources, ads, and trackers.
 Because much of this traffic is incidental rather than agent-driven, an effective adversary would attempt to filter noise to isolate the domains most indicative of user intent.
-We apply two simple heuristics for the noise filtering: removing well-known advertising and analytics services (e.g., \texttt{doubleclick.net}, \texttt{onetrust.com}, \texttt{taboola.com}), and discarding packets smaller than 7KB, which in pilot runs rarely corresponded to substantive browsing activity.
-These steps represent the simplest plausible filtering approach; more advanced adversaries could employ refined techniques (e.g., traffic classification or resource-type analysis) to separate incidental requests from meaningful domains.
-We leave such stronger filtering strategies to future work.
+We apply domain-based noise filtering to remove well-known advertising and tracking services (e.g., \texttt{doubleclick.net}, \texttt{onetrust.com}, \texttt{taboola.com}).
+This represents the simplest plausible filtering approach and can be implemented using standard blocklists (e.g., EasyList \cite{easylist2025}).
+More advanced adversaries could employ refined techniques (e.g., traffic classification or resource analysis) to further separate incidental requests from meaningful domains, which we leave to future work.